mad-lab/transit/src/pytransit/doc/source/transit_running.rst

 (Even though they have their own annotations, it might be helpful to use the genes as defined in H37Rv)

-While some Transit methods can also work with .gff (or .gff3) files, the flexibility of the .gff format makes it difficult to anticipate all encoding schemes.
+While some Transit methods can also work with .gff (or .gff3) files, the flexibility of the .gff format makes it difficult to anticipate all possible encoding schemes.
-Therefore, to simplify things, we recommend you convert your .gff file to .prot_table format, which can be done through the GUI, or on the command-line as follows:
+Therefore, to simplify things, we recommend you convert your .gff file to .prot_table format once at the beginning and then use that for all work with Transit, which can be done through the GUI (under 'Convert' in menu), or on the command-line as follows:

 ::